rajani0406/psycopg2/README.md

 if you're trying to create a Lambda layer for psycopg2 to connect to serverless Redshift or any other database.
 1. Download and Prepare Adapter Versions:
     Download the zip file containing different adapter versions for psycopg2.
     Unzip the file, and keep each version in a separate directory.
     Create Lambda Layer:

 2. Zip the directory containing the specific adapter version you want to use.
    Upload the zip file as a Lambda layer.
    Lambda Connection Code:

 3. Ensure that your Lambda function includes the psycopg2 layer.
    Use the following code as a template for connecting to the serverless Redshift or any other database:

 Here are the steps and a revised Lambda connection code:
 --------------------------------------------------------
-#Connection check:
 #Connection established successfully.
-#finish
-#This is working code with psycopg2 dataadapter
+This is working code with psycopg2 dataadapter